June-Skeeter/Police_Involved_Deaths_Canada/index.md

 # Topics Covered Today

-1) Canadian police violcence - How does it compare to the United States?
+1) Canadian police violence and how it compares to the United States.

-2) Teaching materials: Using open-source tools to promote soical and ecological justice issues.
+2) Teaching materials: Using open-source tools to address social justice issues.

-3) More about the data - (What's Available and What's Lacking)
+3) More about the data: What's available and what's lacking.

-4) Next steps
+4) Next steps.

 # Notes on Terminology